**All student must practice 1 to 2 hours daily and 7 days a week to make progress and improvements.**

 Secondly we need to deal with frustration over obstacles and bad habits.
 Very often get stuck at one spot and cannot get it right no matter how many times we play it.
 This is when we need to pause, examine our strategies, and ask the following questions:

 - Is there any fingering or bowing you tend to forget?
 Did you write them down to assist your memory?

 - Do you always begin at a familiar spot?
 If so, try to begin at an awkward spot such as the middle of a phrase or middle of a measure.
 The goal is to break the old habit (explained below).
 This is a common problem because we all like to listen to music that sounds comfortable and satisfying.
 However in practice, starting at the beginning every time isn’t a great strategy.

 - Are you practicing slowly enough?
 This is another common problem because music needs to be performed at certain normal speed to make sense to our ear.
 However, when your practice isn’t ready, you cannot play the music at the normal speed.
 This is almost paradoxical and requires a lot of patience and belief in slow practicing.

 - Did you try practicing backward?
 “Backward” doesn’t mean playing each note in the reversed order in this case.
 It means to start at the trouble spot, then gradually add more music that precedes it.
 Keep adding until we can play a complete phrase or section.

 Quality vs. Quantity

-While it’s important to meet the 1 hour minimum practicing requirement, we also need to constantly check the quality of our practice.
+While it’s important to meet the 1 to 2 hours minimum practicing requirement, we also need to constantly check the quality of our practice.
 Practicing 1 hour incorrectly with bad intonation and posture is no better than not practicing at all.
 Good practicing is much like quality manufacturing.
 Increasing the quantity of a product will never improve its quality.
 We can only improve it by fixing design flaws or having better workmanship.
 So always ask the question, “am I doing this correctly” when we practice, especially when doing repetition exercises.